jinghuazhao/INF/cardio/cardio.md

 location, /scratch/jhz22/INF/aild

 * cojo/, GCTA --cojo-slct results for all (INF1*) and individual proteins
-  * ps/, PhenoScanner_v2 results for all (INF1*) and individual proteins. code as in /scratch/jhz22/INF/cardio/ps.sh
+  * ps/, PhenoScanner v2 results. coded as in /scratch/jhz22/INF/cardio/ps.sh
 * clump/, PLINK --clump results for all (INF1*) and individual proteins

 ## SNPs only